CHELSA – Free climate data at high resolution

 It includes climate layers for various time periods and variables, ranging from the Last Glacial Maximum, to the present, to several future scenarios.

-CHELSA is based on a mechanistical statistical downscaling of global reanalysis data or global circulation model output and is freely available in the download section.
+CHELSA is based on a mechanistical terrain-based downscaling of global reanalysis data or global circulation model output and is freely available in the download section.

 Current work based on CHELSA: